Research Equipment Grants

 The Research Equipment Grants program provides funding to purchase multi-user equipment to support the priorities of the Technology Research Initiative Fund (TRIF) initiatives at NAU.

-- The program is open to faculty across all NAU colleges.
+- The program is open to all individuals who qualify as a PI across all NAU colleges.

 - Faculty members who are both (1) NAU regular employees (i.e., benefit eligible) and (2) eligible to serve as Principal Investigators/Project Directors on extramural grants (as per the NAU PI Eligibility policy) may serve as co-PIs on Research Equipment Grant proposals.